Skip to main content

 One of the most exciting ideas in modern science is that of emerging complex phenomena from simple fundamental laws.
 This beautiful idea led to many new developments in the theoretical physics of many-body systems, and is at the basis of a large variety of subjects, from fundamental particle physics to macroeconomics to life itself.
 In his research Benjamin studies such emerging behaviours, especially in the context of quantum and classical statistical physics, concentrating on the theoretical and mathematical aspects.
 He likes to obtain exact formulae and develop new methods and mathematical frameworks in order to have a good understanding of the emerging physical principles that are at play.
 He uses the extensive toolboxes of integrability, field theory and, recently, fluid dynamics as well as C-star algebras and functional analysis.

 His early works concentrated on integrable quantum field theory, where he worked on two-dimensional critical statistical models on curved space, integrable quantum field theory at nonzero temperature, and the relation between quantum correlation functions and integrable partial differential equations.
-He has also developed aspects of vertex operator algebras.
-More recently Benjamin has studied conformal loop ensembles, conformal field theory out of equilibrium and its large-deviation theory, and quantum entanglement in many-body systems, where he co-authored the paper introducing in this area the widely used concept of branch-point twist field.
-Currently, he is most active both in the area of entanglement entropy and of quantum systems out of equilibrium, where he has obtained mathematically rigorous results on thermalization and generalized Gibbs ensembles.
-He has co-authored many of the foundation papers for the extremely active subject of generalised hydrodynamics (the hydrodynamics of integrable systems).
+He has also developed aspects of vertex operator algebras, conformal loop ensembles, conformal field theory out of equilibrium and its large-deviation theory.
+More recently he has worked on quantum entanglement in many-body systems, where he co-authored the paper introducing in this area the widely used concept of branch-point twist field, and emergent hydrodynamic principles in many-body quantum and classical physics, where he has obtained mathematically rigorous results on thermalization and generalized Gibbs ensembles and has co-authored many of the foundational papers for the extremely active subject of generalised hydrodynamics (the hydrodynamics of integrable systems).

 Further information